The shipping and receiving of biological materials is regulated by several government agencies. According to federal regulations:

 Infectious substances are materials that are known or are reasonably expected to contain pathogens.
 Pathogens are defined as microorganisms (bacteria, viruses, rickettsiae, parasites, fungi) and other agents, such as prions, which can cause disease in humans or animals.

 Category A Infectious Substances are agents which are transported in a form that, when exposure to it occurs, is capable of causing permanent disability or life threatening or fatal disease in otherwise healthy humans or animals.
-All material meeting these criteria must be shipped as Category A. See Appendix 6 for examples of Category A agents.
+All material meeting these criteria must be shipped as Category A. Visit the un3373 website for more information.

 NOTE: Some of the materials on this list only need to be shipped as Category A if it is cultured.
 Cultures do not include patient samples.
 Patient samples are collected directly from the patient and are not propagated for diagnosis.
 When in doubt, ship as Category A